bglug-it/email-send-template/README.md

 # email-send-template
-Send customized e-mails using templated
+Send customized e-mails using templated.
+It should work